Tojioo/tojioo_passthrough/README.md

 - Use `Conditioning Passthrough` to route positive and negative.
 - Use `Multi-Passthrough` as a hub and wire only needed sockets.
 - Batch Switch nodes behavior:
+  - Dynamic inputs: Nodes start with a single input slot.
+When you connect to the last available slot, a new one is automatically added.
   - If only one valid input is connected, they pass it through unchanged.
   - If multiple compatible inputs are connected, they are automatically batched (grouped by compatible shapes/types).
   - If an input is connected, but the source node is muted, it gets ignored and treated as if not connected.